ZTE removed from US trade blacklist - Mobile World Live

-ZTE chairman and CEO Zhao Xianming (pictured below) said the company is entering a new phase as the US government prepares to remove it from a trade blacklist.
+ZTE CEO Zhao Xianming (pictured below) said the company is entering a new phase as the US government prepares to remove it from a trade blacklist.

 In a statement, Zhao said ZTE is “turning the page on a challenging chapter in our past and is optimistic of our future,” as the US Department of Commerce’s Bureau of Industry and Security moves to take the vendor’s name off a list of blocked companies following ZTE’s admission of guilt for violating sanctions on Iran.